Community Engagement Specialist Job Description

-Community Guides are professionals trained to locate community services for people with intellectual and developmental disabilities and to coordinate the use of those resources with the Persons they support.
-They promote inclusion with the community at large, and support both the Person served and their family in implementing the person centered plan.
-The major focus of the (CG) is creating experiences that increase the likelihood that relationships would occur and eventually follow normal day-to-day patterns of community participation.
-This program and newly created position requires the ability to work flexible hours to meet the needs of Person served and community partners.
+Community Engagement Specialists (CESs) are professionals trained to locate community services for people with intellectual and developmental disabilities and to coordinate the use of those resources with the Persons they support.
+They promote inclusion with the community at large, and support both the Person served and their family in implementing the person-centered plan.
+The major focus of the CES is creating experiences that increase the likelihood that relationships would occur and eventually follow normal day-to-day patterns of community participation.
+This program and position require the ability to work flexible hours to meet the needs of Person served and community partners.

 - Supporting Person being served and linking them in the following areas: volunteering, educational opportunities, job shadowing, travel training, working with families, career explorations and recreational pursuits.

-- The Community Guide (CG) is a position that links and supports Persons served within the community based on the Person Centered Support Plan and the practice of Social Role Valorization.
+- The Community Engagement Specialist (CES) is a position that links and supports Persons served within the community based on the Person-Centered Support Plan and inclusive practices in integrated settings.

 - The (CG) will focus on full community inclusion for each Person served teaching skills to maximize their independence and fostering relationships in the community.